Text2Model: Text-based Model Induction for Zero-shot Image Classification: Related work

 \section{Related work}

+In this section we cover previous approaches to leverage textual description to classify images of unseen classes.

-\textbf{Zero-shot learning (ZSL).} The core challenge in ZSL lies in recognizing unseen classes based on their semantic associations with seen classes.
-This association can be learned use human-annotated attributes \cite{li2019rethinking, song2018transductive, morgado2017semantically, annadani2018preserving}.
-Another source of information for learning the semantic associations is to use textual descriptions.
-Three main sources were used in the literature to obtain text descriptions of classes: (1) Using class names as descriptions \citep{zhang2017learning, frome2013devise, changpinyo2017predicting,cheraghian2022zero-PCZS}; (2) using encyclopedia articles that describe the class \citep{lei2015predicting, elhoseiny2017link, qin2020generative, bujwid2021large, paz2020zest, zhu2018generative}; and (3) providing per-image descriptions manually annotated by domain experts \citep{reed2016learning,patterson2012sun,wah2011caltech-CUB}.
+\textbf{Zero-shot learning (ZSL).} The core challenge in ZSL lies in recognizing images of unseen classes based on their semantic associations with seen classes.
+This association is sometimes learned using human-annotated attributes \cite{li2019rethinking, song2018transductive, morgado2017semantically, annadani2018preserving}.
+Another source of information for learning semantic associations is to use textual descriptions.
+Three main sources were used in the literature to obtain text descriptions of classes: (1) Using class names as descriptions \cite{zhang2017learning, frome2013devise, changpinyo2017predicting,cheraghian2022zero-PCZS}; (2) using encyclopedia articles that describe the class \cite{lei2015predicting, elhoseiny2017link, qin2020generative, bujwid2021large, paz2020zest, zhu2018generative}; and (3) providing per-image descriptions manually annotated by domain experts \cite{reed2016learning,patterson2012sun,wah2011caltech-CUB}.
 These can then be aggregated into class-level descriptions.

-\textbf{Embedding-based zero-shot learning.} One popular approach to ZSL is to learn a joint visual-semantic representation, using either attributes or natural text descriptions.
-Some studies project visual features onto the textual space \citep{frome2013devise, lampert2013attribute, xie2021vman}, others learn a mapping from a textual to a visual space \citep{zhang2017learning, Pahde_2021_WACV}, and some project both images and texts into a new shared space \citep{akata2015evaluation,atzmon2018probabilistic,sung2018learning, zhang2015zero,xie2021cross,radford2021learning-CLIP}.
-Once both image and text can be encoded in the same space, classifying an image from a new class can be achieved without furtehr training by first encoding the image and then selecting the nearest class in the shared space.
-In comparison, instead of nearest-neighbour based classification, our approach is learned in a discriminative way, which may result in richer and potentially stronger models.
+\textbf{Shared space ZSL.} One popular approach to ZSL is to learn a joint visual-semantic representation, using either attributes or natural text descriptions.
+Some studies project visual features onto the textual space \cite{frome2013devise, lampert2013attribute, xie2021vman}, others learn a mapping from a textual to a visual space \cite{zhang2017learning, Pahde_2021_WACV}, and some project both images and texts into a new shared space \cite{akata2015evaluation,atzmon2018probabilistic,sung2018learning, zhang2015zero,atzmon2019adaptive,atzmon2020causal, samuel2021generalized,xie2021cross, radford2021learning-CLIP}.
+Once both image and text can be encoded in the same space, classifying an image from a new class can be achieved without further training by first encoding the image and then selecting the nearest class in the shared space.
+In comparison, instead of nearest-neighbour based classification, our approach is learned in a discriminative way.